-VELOCITY= 12.3 / [km/s] orbital speed

-'''

-int fits_read_key_unit / ffgunt

-(fitsfile fptr, char keyname, > char unit, int status)
+VELOCITY= 12.3 / [km/s] orbital speed int fits_read_key_unit / ffgunt (fitsfile fptr, char keyname, > char unit, int status)

-'''

 6 Concatenate the header keywords in the CHDU into a single long string of characters.
 This provides a convenient way of passing all or part of the header information in a FITS HDU to other subroutines.
 Each 80-character fixed-length keyword record is appended to the output character string, in order, with no intervening separator or terminating characters.
 The last header record is terminated with a NULL character.
 These routine allocates memory for the returned character array, so the calling program must free the memory when finished.
+The cleanest way to do this is to call the fits_free_memory routine.